423 Oregonians Hospitalized With COVID-19 - KXL

 59 of those patients are in the ICU.

-The Oregon Health Authority also reports almost 1,900 new cases and 14 more virus-related deaths.
+The Oregon Health Authority also reports over 3,300 new cases and 11 more virus-related deaths from over the weekend.

 We want to keep you informed about #COVID19 in Oregon.
 Data are provisional and change frequently.

+Note: This report covers the three-day period from July 8 to July 10, 2022.

-For more information, including COVID-19 data by county, visit our dashboard: https://t.co/0gWHbhtEPP pic.twitter.com/Drl86aJvIg
+For more information, including COVID-19 data by county, visit our dashboard: https://t.co/g7MvOOrAkN pic.twitter.com/nSEDLera5w

 We want to keep you informed about #COVID19 in Oregon.
 Data are provisional and change frequently.

+Note: This report covers the three-day period from July 8 to July 10, 2022.

-For more information, including COVID-19 data by county, visit our dashboard: https://t.co/0gWHbhtEPP pic.twitter.com/Drl86aJvIg
+For more information, including COVID-19 data by county, visit our dashboard: https://t.co/g7MvOOrAkN pic.twitter.com/nSEDLera5w